Chinese Food - Eating with relish

 Peking duck - perhaps the most famous Chinese dish

 Beijing as the Imperial capital could afford to import many luxury foods.
 Shark's fin, Bird's nest, Peking duck and Abalone are amongst the best known.
 ‘Peking Duck’ was an Imperial treat, the locally raised ducks are dried and brushed with a sweet marinade.
-It is served with pancakes; cucumbers; onions with a sweet plum sauce.
+It is served with pancakes, cucumbers and onions with a sweet plum sauce.
 The Quanjude restaurant in Beijing is the most famous and popular place to go to eat the duck, where it can be seen being smoked from a fire of peach wood.
 Tradition has is that the local ducks grew fat from the spilled grain from boats bringing the food from southern China on the Grand Canal.
 The ducks are also used to produce liver pate.
 During the 70s and 80s large piles of cabbages were a common sight of winter in Beijing.
 Cabbages keep for long periods and are not harmed by the severe cold.
 In those days of centralized agricultural planning there was little choice of food - just the necessary staples.

 Shandong cuisine